vLeov/php-chess/docs/variant-classical-board.md

 #### `public function isStalemate(): bool`

-Check out whether the current player is stalemated.
+Finds out if the player whose turn is to move is stalemated.

 ```php
 $isStalemate = $board->isStalemate();